lowrycito/handbook/pages/study-manual-general-handbook-10-aaronic-priesthood.md

   * A ward or stake youth conference or a For the Strength of Youth (FSY) conference.
 For information about FSY conferences, see FSY.ChurchofJesusChrist.org.
 For information about ward and stake FSY callings and responsibilities, see FSYLeader.ChurchofJesusChrist.org (for the U.S. and Canada) or the FSY Planning Guide (for all other areas).

-  * At least one activity emphasizing the standards in For the Strength of Youth.
+  * At least one activity emphasizing the principles in For the Strength of Youth: A Guide for Making Choices.
 This event could include both young men and young women.
 Parents may also be invited.

 _Age Requirements._ With their parents’ approval, young men may attend overnight Aaronic Priesthood camps beginning in January of the year they turn